Badwater Crater

 This could be potentially explained by the warmer months of the year in Mars's orbit on its equatorial plane being heated from the melting of the frozen carbon dioxide on its polar ice caps.
 This allows the atmosphere to temporarily become thicker than its average 610 Pa to a much greater atmospheric pressure of 1250 Pa due to the atmosphere of Mars stacking upon itself from the immense depth of the Hellas impact basin.
 This leads to an atmospheric pressure of approximately 1.5% that of the Earth.

 Name

 Badwater Crater is named after Badwater, California in Badwater Basin, the lowest point in North America.
 The name for the crater was officially adopted by the IAU on the 11 April 2015.

-The name for the crater was specifically chosen since Badwater Basin is incredibly salty with liquid water being more of an undrinkable brine not great for consumption.
-The same natural occurrence happens on Mars as the remaining water in this crater has an incredibly high salt content.
+The crater was named in reference to possible water at the site being of a very high salinity.